LionelZoc/breakchain-js/README.md

 # breakchain-js

-simple algo to break a chain of integer in 3 part with some.
+simple algo to break a chain of integer in 3 part by cutting at two index P and Q with some conditions.

 you have an array A containing N integers that represent a chain. the goal is to cut the chain at two different point to have 3 small chains.

-the chain will be cut at P and Q with theses conditions
+the chain will be cut at P and Q with theses conditions:
+P and Q are not adjacent

 0<P<Q<N-1 ; P < Q -1 ;

 the chain can be then cut like this:

-[0, P-1][p+1, q-1] [Q+1, N-1]
+[0, P-1][p+1, q-1][Q+1, N-1]